santorr/TexturesPackerDocumentation/README.md

 - **Use Export Path :** Check it if you want to export the generated texture at this texture channel location in content browser.
 If uncheck, texture will be exported at the root of your content.
 - **Multiplier :** Intensity of the current channel texture.
 Put this value at 0 with the default white texture to make a black channel.
 - **Texture :** The texture you want to place in channel.
+- **Channel :** Choose a channel to extract from the property 'Texture'.

+Then press 'Generate texture'.

+## Example